mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-window-design.md

 Now let's discuss the [background-position](https://developer.mozilla.org/en-US/docs/Web/CSS/background-position).

-During Page initialization, depending on the `DdsFunctionKeys Location` property, the variable `--main-window-background-position` will be changed, from the default `left top` to possibly: `right top`, `center bottom` etc. Different locations (which governs the *two-panel* [Flex Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layou) ) work better with the different `background-position` styles.
+During Page initialization, depending on the `DdsFunctionKeys Location` property, the variable `--main-window-background-position` will be changed.
+The Background position will be set to match the "Main" `DIV` *upper-left* position in pixels.

 <br>